 Legal responsibility for safeguarding rests with the members of the Church Council.
-The safeguarding officer should be a member of the Church Council or have the right to attend at least annually to report on implementation of the safeguarding policy.
-Where an individual covers the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.1
+The Safeguarding Officer should be a member of the Church Council or have the right to attend at least annually to report on the implementation of the safeguarding policy.
+Where an individual covers the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend the meetings to report on safeguarding in each location.

-Bognor Regis Methodist Church appoints Padmini Ali-Ayube as Church Safeguarding Officer (Adults and Children) and supports them in their role, which is to:
+Bognor Regis Methodist Church appoints Padmini Ali-Ayube as Church Safeguarding Officer for both adults and children and supports her in her/ role which is to:

-- provide support and advice to the minister and the stewards in fulfilling their roles with regard to safeguarding. - ensure that a suitable, signed church safeguarding policy is available at all times in the church, along with names of current safeguarding officers, national helplines and other suitable information.
-This must be renewed annually. - record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist safeguarding policy. - promote appropriate routes for reporting of concerns - identify and inform those who are required to attend safeguarding training and maintain records of attendance.
-Work with the Circuit Safeguarding Officer and Church Safeguarding Officer to arrange training. - attend training and meetings relating to the role - work in partnership with others including stewards and user groups to promote good safeguarding practice on church premises.
-This may include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own. - check that safeguarding is included as an agenda item at all Church Council meetings and report to the Church Council annually. - inform all those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures. - advise the Circuit Safeguarding Officer and/or Church Safeguarding Officer of any issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.
+- provide support and advice to the minister and the stewards in fulfilling their roles with regard to safeguarding; - ensure that a suitable, signed church safeguarding policy is available at all times in the church, along with the names of current safeguarding officers, national help lines and other suitable information.
+This must be reviewed annually; - record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist safeguarding policy; - promote appropriate routes for the reporting of concerns; - identify and inform those who are required to attend safeguarding training and maintain records of attendance.
+Work with the circuit safeguarding officer and DSO to arrange training; - attend training and meetings relating to the role; - work in partnership with others including stewards and user groups to promote good safeguarding practice on church premises.
+This may include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own; - Check that safeguarding is included as an agenda item at all church council meetings

+- and report to the Church Council annually. - inform all those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures; - advise the circuit safeguarding officer and /or DSO of any issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.